5. Performance Analysis¶

 The results above show quite clearly that the

-further improvements in solution quality (but longer run times) may also
+in solution quality (but longer run times) may also be found by